Lucenalitz/Lucenalitz/README.md

 💬 Ask me about **HTML, CSS, MySQL... or anything [here](https://github.com/Lucenalitz/Lucenalitz/issues)**

-⚡ Psalms 28:7 **The Lord is my strength and my shield; my heart trusts in him, and he helps me.
+⚡ Psalms 28:7 **The Lord is my strength and my shield; <br>my heart trusts in him, and he helps me.
 My heart leaps for joy, and with my song I praise him.**

  </div>